Glass Trinity, Chapter 11: Bonds of Fate

 Hashirama scratched the back of his head.
 "Now that you mention it, this was the first time I've ever fought with Madara instead of against him, haha!"

-"I'm still in shock that your natural idiocy didn't get us all killed," Madara said.
+Madara bravely resisted the temptation to roll his eyes.
+"I'm still in shock that your natural idiocy didn't get us all killed."

+Hashirama's face fell.
 "Aw, come on, Madara.
 You don't mean that."
-Hashirama slumped.

-Madara scowled.
 "Don't get all depressed.
 Haven't you outgrown those mood swings yet?
-How embarrassing."
+For god sakes."

 Mito looked between them, amazed.
-"You know, for two sworn enemies with a thousand years of family feuding behind you, you seem to get along rather well."
+"You know, for two sworn enemies with a thousand years of family feuding behind you, you kinda seem to get along pretty well."

 Madara and Hashirama both turned on her, and she put up her hands.

 "Whoa, hey, your secret's safe with me," she said.